campfire-digital-services/liferay-sample-dm-action-menu-extension/README.md

 We use a system property "liferay.dl.folder.actions" to store a comma delimited list of jsps to include into that menu.

 Each new hook that wants to use this mechanism is expected to:
- * drop its JSPs into /html/portlet/documentlibrary/folder_actions_menu_ext/
+ * drop its JSPs into /html/portlet/documentlibrary/folder_actions_menu_ext/.
  * on a startup listener, add the entries into that system property.
+The demo hooks allow the developer to configure the jsp(s) entries to add via a "dl.folder.actions.menu.ext" portal properties entry.
  * overwrite /html/portlet/documentlibrary/folder_actions.jsp with a version that uses this mechanism

-The demo hooks allow the developer to configure the jsp(s) entries to add via a "dl.folder.actions.menu.ext" portal properties entry.
+We are currently using a system property for this list of comma delimited jsp entries as portal properties cannot be edited programmatically in hooks (portal.properties file adds or replaces entries, it cannot edit them as we need in this case).
-We are currently using a system property as portal properties cannot be edited programmatically in hooks (portal.properties file adds or replaces entries, it cannot edit them as we need in this case).
 This may change.